turbot/guardrails-samples/policy_packs/aws/ecr/enforce_scan_on_push_is_enabled_for_repositories/README.md

 This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for ECR repositories:

-- Enforce scan on push is enabled for repositories
+- Enable scan on push setting

 ## Documentation